kdkasad/home-server/README.md

   Used to display metrics from Prometheus and send alerts based on data.
 - [Prometheus](https://prometheus.io), a monitoring and alerting toolkit.
   Collects metrics from various sources, and provides them to Grafana for display.
+- [Loki](https://grafana.com/loki), a log aggregation system.
+  Collects logs from various sources, and provides them to Grafana for display.

 #### Storage & file sharing
 - LAN file sharing (for NAS use), using [Samba](https://www.samba.org/)